aeternity/aeternity/docs/hyperchains.md

 - [Node.js](https://nodejs.org/en/download) installed to run the `hyperchain-starter-kit`
 - [Git](https://git-scm.com/downloads) installed, to download the code for the starter kit

-Note: the following instructions are based on Unix/linux/MacOS shell commands.
-Using Windows can look slightly different w/r paths etc.
+Note: These instructions use Unix/Linux/MacOS shell commands.
+Windows users will need to adjust paths and commands accordingly.

-### Install the tool
+### 1. Install the Hyperchains Starter Kit

 ```shell
 git clone https://github.com/aeternity/hyperchain-starter-kit